SumoLogic/sumologic-otel-collector/pkg/processor/k8sprocessor/README.md

     This will restrict each OpenTelemetry agent to query pods running on the same node only dramatically reducing resource requirements for very large clusters.

-### As a collector
+#### As a collector

 The processor can be deployed both as an agent or as a collector.

-When running as a collector, the processor cannot correctly detect the IP address of the pods generating the records when it receives the records from an agent instead of receiving them directly from the pods.
-To workaround this issue, agents deployed with the k8s_tagger processor can be configured to detect the IP addresses and forward them along with the record resources.
-Collector can then match this IP address with k8s pods and enrich the records with the metadata.
+When running as a collector, the processor cannot correctly detect the IP address of the pods generating the spans when it receives the spans from an agent instead of receiving them directly from the pods.
+To workaround this issue, agents deployed with the k8s_tagger processor can be configured to detect the IP addresses and forward them along with the span resources.
+Collector can then match this IP address with k8s pods and enrich the spans with the metadata.
 In order to set this up, you'll need to complete the following steps:

 1. Setup agents in passthrough mode
 Configure the agents' k8s_tagger processors to run in passthrough mode.

     ```yaml
        # k8s_tagger config for agent
        k8s_tagger:
          passthrough: true
     ```

-    This will ensure that the agents detect the IP address as add it as an attribute to all records.
+    This will ensure that the agents detect the IP address as add it as an attribute to all span resources.
     Agents will not make any k8s API calls, do any discovery of pods or extract any metadata.

-1. Configure the collector as usual
+2. Configure the collector as usual
 No special configuration changes are needed to be made on the collector.
-It'll automatically detect the IP address of records sent by the agents as well as directly by other services/pods.
+It'll automatically detect the IP address of spans sent by the agents as well as directly by other services/pods.

-## Caveats
+### Caveats

 There are some edge-cases and scenarios where k8s_tagger will not work properly.

-### Host networking mode
+#### Host networking mode

-The processor cannot correct identify pods running in the host network mode and enriching records generated by such pods is not supported at the moment.
+The processor cannot correct identify pods running in the host network mode and enriching spans generated by such pods is not supported at the moment.

-### As a sidecar
+#### As a sidecar

 The processor does not support detecting containers from the same pods when running as a sidecar.
 While this can be done, we think it is simpler to just use the kubernetes